SOTIF-AVLab/EEG2023/README.md

 matplotlib==3.7.1
 h5py==3.7.0
 ```
+Required Packages are listed in [`requirements.txt`](requirements.txt)

-To install the required dependencies, use the following commands:
+To install the required dependencies, please use the following commands:

 For Pip installation